awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------

 Thing policy variables are also replaced when a certificate or authenticated Amazon Cognito Identity is attached to a thing\.
-The following policy grants permission to connect to with client ID `client1` and to publish and receive topic `iotmonitor/provisioning/987654321098`\.
+The following policy grants permission to connect to AWS IoT Core with client ID `client1` and to publish and receive topic `iotmonitor/provisioning/987654321098`\.
 It also allows the certificate holder to subscribe to this topic\.

 ```
 {